ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 -  URI patterns to fetch the snapshots or incremental updates.

+{{sec-bcp-http}} discusses to what extent the TIPS design adheres to the Best Current Practices for building protocols with HTTP {{RFC9205}}.

+# Terminology and Notations

 ## Requirements Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}}
-when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14-tagged}

 ## Notations

-This document uses the same syntax and notations as introduced in Section 8.2 of
+This document uses the same syntax and notations as introduced in
-{{RFC7285}} to specify the extensions to existing ALTO resources and services.
+{{Section 8.2 of RFC7285}} to specify the extensions to existing ALTO resources and services.

 # TIPS Overview {#overview}